ABGs Test (Arterial Blood Gases)

 Procedure:

-- First choice The best Artery that You have easily taken the blood that is Radial Artery.
+- First choice The best Artery that You can easily take blood is the Radial Artery.

-- If Radial Artery is not palpable Then wo can also take other artery like Femoral Artery.
+- If the Radial Artery is not palpable Then we can also take another artery like the Femoral Artery.

-- After taken the blood, mix the sample immediately and better to perform test immediately on Blood Gases Analyzer.
+- After taking the blood, mix the sample immediately, and better to perform the test immediately on the Blood Gases Analyzer.

-- The stability of Sample at room temperature is 30 minutes.
+- The stability of the Sample at room temperature is 30 minutes.

-- After 30 minutes Sample is waste because they don’t give exact value.
+- After 30 minutes Sample is wasted because they don’t give the exact value.

 Note: